 Any creative designs included within a project must have undergone a public involvement process.
+Go to Top

 Q16: Are contingency costs allowed in the estimate?

 A: No. Contingencies will not be considered in the grant award amount.
 The cost estimate needs to be detailed and developed for the year of anticipated expenditures.
 Go to Top